Gui-FernandesBR/mcdapy/README.md

 ├── setup.py
 ```

-# Contributing
+## Contributing

-Pull requests are welcome.
+Pull requests are welcome at mcdapy.
 For major changes, please open an issue first to discuss what you would like to change.

 You can also raise an issue if you find any bug or have any suggestion.